-The NServiceBus Host profiles allow you to alter the behavior of your endpoint without recompiling your code.
-The profiles enable tailoring endpoints for different environments and controlling things like scaling out (running the distributor) and enabling HTTP access (gateway).
+The NServiceBus Host profiles enable altering the behavior of an endpoint without recompiling the code.
+The profiles enable tailoring endpoints configuration for different environments.

-Profiles are only available if you use the NServiceBus host (NServiceBus.Host.exe or the 32-bit only version of it) so this is not applicable if you self host NServiceBus in a website, WCF service, smart client, etc.
+Profiles are only available if using the NServiceBus host (NServiceBus.Host.exe or the 32-bit only version of it) so this is not applicable if self hosting NServiceBus in a website, WCF service, smart client, etc.

 Profiles are divided into two main categories, depending on what they control: